sam-super/environment/CONTRIBUTING.md

 ## Changelog, versioning and publishing

-Keeping the changelog updated, bumping the version of the package and publishing to npm are automatically done in the CI pipeline when pushing to `master`.
+Keeping the changelog updated, bumping the version of the package and publishing to npm are automatically done in the CI pipeline when pushing to `main`.